 But our quest was not yet over: We still had to find our hotel.

-I had an offline Google map to try to locate our hotel, but in the centre of Istanbul it was next to useless.
+I had an offline Google map to try to locate our hotel, but in the center of Istanbul it was next to useless.

 At least we wouldn’t have far to walk to start our sightseeing tour the following day…